aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

   - Select the `PBMMAccel-MoveAccount_rule`, select `actions`, select `Enable`
   - Select the `PBMMAccel-PolicyChanges_rule`, select `actions`, select `Enable`
 - Follow the Standard Upgrade instructions in [Section 3.2](https://gitlab.aws.dev/tsd/accelerator/-/blob/main/docs/installation/installation.md#32-summary-of-upgrade-steps-all-versions) of the Installation and Upgrade guide, repeated verbatim below for ease of reference

-#### 1.4.0.1. - TEMPORARY: UNTIL WE PUBLISH YOU MUST USE THE CODECOMMIT PROCESS and a CODECOMMIT installer template.
-GitHub and GitHub Secret references are irrelevant.

-#### 1.4.0.2. - TEMPORARY: THE CFN TEMPLATE CAN BE FOUND [HERE](https://gitlab.aws.dev/tsd/accelerator/-/tree/main/reference-artifacts/Custom-Scripts/InstallerTemplate)(AcceleratorInstaller-CodeCommit.template-v149-beta.json)

 ## 1.5.
 "3.2.
 Summary of Upgrade Steps (all versions)" **_(Copied from installation guide)_**